RhyanRodriguez3/Excel-Guide/README.md

 # Excel Portfolio
-Contains stored excel formulas and use cases.
+Files that contain excel formulas and use cases.